University of Massachusetts, Amherst, Life Science Laboratory

 To meet safety and functional requirements of the building while minimizing energy use, Wilson Architects and Lim Consultants specified low-flow fume hoods and plumbing fixtures, energy-recovering air handling units and heat recovery chillers, water reclamation and recycling systems, sensor-controlled lighting and water-cooled (versus less-efficient air-cooled) systems, while maximizing the effect of sunlight.

 An additional energy-saving strategy was required to mitigate the potential of thermal bridging through steel beams that penetrated the insulated building envelope to support a 300 ft glass canopy spanning the length of the building’s façade.

 Architect Kevin Triplett of Wilson Architects Inc. explains: “We designed an elevated exterior walkway to make it easier for occupants to traverse the length of the building and, in particular, to provide handicapped individuals with easier access to entry points.
 To protect everyone using this external walkway from the elements, we built a glass canopy overhead, supported by multiple steel beams that cantilever from the building.”

-However, exterior steel cantilevers supported by interior structural steel would cause interior heat to be conducted through the cantilevers and dissipated into the environment, requiring steel-to-steel insulation in the form of structural thermal breaks, or "STBs."
+However, exterior steel cantilevers supported by interior structural steel would cause interior heat to be conducted through the cantilevers and dissipated into the environment, requiring steel-to-steel insulation in the form of structural thermal breaks.

 The canopy support structure consists of 40 steel beams spaced approximately 10 ft apart.
-Wilson Architects specified an Isokorb® Type S22 structural thermal break (STB) to be positioned where the cantilevers penetrate the insulated building envelope, reducing heat loss by approximately 50% at each penetration.
+Wilson Architects specified an Isokorb® steel-to-steel structural thermal break to be positioned where the cantilevers penetrate the insulated building envelope, reducing heat loss by up to 50% at each penetration.